LauraAmabili/ing-sw-2020-amabili-catalfamo-capolungo/README.md

 ## Start playing

-### Start the server
+### Start the Server

-To start the server, simply locate its jar file and then type into a shell You can find the ServerJar in Deliverables [here](https://github.com/LauraAmabili/ing-sw-2020-amabili-catalfamo-capolungo/tree/master/out/ServerJar)
+The Server.Jar file is into Deliverables folder [here](https://github.com/LauraAmabili/ing-sw-2020-amabili-catalfamo-capolungo/tree/master/out/ServerJar)

+The execution can be done within a shell with the following command:
 ```
 $ java -jar path/to/server.jar
 ```

 ### Start the client

-As for the server, to start the client, simply locate its jar file and then type into a shell You can find the ClientJar in Deliverables [here](https://github.com/LauraAmabili/ing-sw-2020-amabili-catalfamo-capolungo/tree/master/out/ClientJar)
+Similarly, also the Client.Jar file is into Deliverables folder [here](https://github.com/LauraAmabili/ing-sw-2020-amabili-catalfamo-capolungo/tree/master/out/ClientJar)

 ##### Playing under Windows & macOS

 ####CLI

-For a better user experience we suggest you to use PowerShell for Windows.
+"PowerShell for Windows" is suggested for a better user experience.

 ```
 $ java -jar path/to/client.jar -cli